-The scenic Georgetown Loop Railroad operates a 1928 BLW 2-6-2 steam locomotive train ride in open-air cars, allowing for unobstructed views of the magestic Colorado mountains and its long abandoned gold and silver mines.
+The scenic Georgetown Loop Railroad operates a 1928 BLW 2-6-2 steam locomotive train ride in open-air cars, allowing for unobstructed views of the majestic Colorado mountains and its long abandoned gold and silver mines.
 Departures are available from the Silver Plume Depot or Devil’s Gate Station in Georgetown.
-Directions.
+Directions

 This one-of-a-kind facility features over 600 railroad-related artifacts ranging from a Virginia and Truckee Railroad switch key to a full-sized Colorado and Southern wooden Caboose available for examining both inside and out.

 Beginning at an elevation of 10,200 feet, the Leadville, Colorado & Southern Railroad scenic train ride departs from an 1893 station that takes passengers along the old Denver, South Park & Pacific and Colorado & Southern lines to the Continental Divide.
 As you begin your 900 foot assent on this 22 mile scenic train ride, you can take in the breath-taking panoramas across the Arkansas River Valley while you enjoy a humorous narrative about Leadville's colorful past.Directions